-It starts with finding out why your employees don’t want to be managers.
+It starts with finding out why employees don’t want to be a manager.

 From worries about work-life balance and responsibility to just being content in their current positions to generational differences – employees have lots of reasons for not wanting their boss’s job.

 Ask your employees what it is about their work that they really, really enjoy.
-Their answer is the key to keeping them motivated and engaged.
+Their answers are key to keeping them motivated and engaged.

 For example, if you manage a computer programmer who simply loves programming, you know she is going to be happiest staying in a position where that’s the primary focus.
 You can keep her motivated by always explaining how her work is integral to the mission of your company and by involving her in special projects where her skills are an asset.

-If you manage employees who fear repeating a negative managerial experience, see if they would enjoy an informal leadership role.
+If you manage employees who don’t want to be a manager due to fear of repeating a negative managerial experience, see if they would enjoy an informal leadership role.
 They may really enjoy mentoring a junior employee or be willing to offer advice to a peer from time to time.
 You’ll benefit, too, because sometimes guidance from a colleague can be more effective than direction from a boss.

 And if you have employees who aren’t pursuing management because of lack of education, encourage them to take advantage of your educational assistance program, if you have one, or consider sending them to a training program.
 Knowing you’re invested in their development will help boost their loyalty to your company.